archivesunleashed/docker-aut/README.md

 .take(10)
 ```

-You should see the following:
+Press Ctrl+D in order to execute the script.
+You should then see the following:

 ```
 // Exiting paste mode, now interpreting.